wren-lang/wren/doc/site/modules/core/string.markdown

 ### **lower**

-Returns a new string with all ASCII characters converted to lower case.
+Returns a new string with all ASCII and basic IS0-8859-1 characters converted to lower case.

 <pre class="snippet">
-System.print("Hello World!".lower) //> "hello world!"
+System.print("HÉllo World!".lower) //> "héllo world!"
 </pre>

 ### **+**(other) operator